Which Countries Allow Dual Citizenship with the USA?

-Dual citizenship can offer many benefits, if you travel frequently between countries for example to visit relatives, since you won’t need to apply for a visa to enter either country.
+In practical terms, dual citizenship can offer many benefits.
+If you travel frequently between the two countries, for example to visit relatives, you won’t need to apply for a visa to enter either country.
 You would also usually benefit from the rights to work, vote and own property in both countries.

-There may however also be disadvantages to holding dual citizenship – such as taxation liabilities within both countries and the associated administration demands – which cause many to pursue the option of renunciation to simply their affairs by retaining a single nationality.
+There may however also be disadvantages to holding dual citizenship, such as taxation liabilities within both countries and the associated administration demands, which cause many to pursue the option of renunciation to simply their affairs by retaining a single nationality.